Connect

 Promotions and Programs

-Promotions typically reach individuals to change their behavior through awareness-building appeals.
-Programs directly serve individuals in smaller group settings by providing education or opportunities for healthy behaviors.
+Promotions increase awareness and encourage individuals to engage in healthy behaviors and create environments that support good health.
+Programs directly serve individuals or small groups by providing education or opportunities for healthy behaviors.
 Examples include cooking classes and walking clubs.
-While these strategies alone do not lead to sustainable community change, they can build public interest and support and can help mobilize the residents.
-Ideally, programs and promotions are implemented in a way that complements more sustainable policy, systems, and environmental change strategies, and can help ensure activation and sustainability of new or improved spaces.
+While these strategies alone do not lead to sustainable community change, they can build public interest and support and help mobilize community members.
+Ideally, promotions and programs are implemented in a way that complements more sustainable policy, systems, and environmental strategies and help increase the use and sustainability of public places such as parks, farmers’ markets, and other gathering spaces.

-A focus on changing policies and environments is a longer-term strategy to support individuals’ personal choices by ensuring that communities are places where healthy behaviors are convenient, safe, and routine.
-Policy change strategies typically target government ordinances, regulations, and protocols.
-Changes in informal policies, like organizational practices, processes, or protocols, can also be impactful.
-Environmental change strategies strive to make the physical spaces in our organizations, neighborhoods, and communities more conducive to healthy lifestyles.
-As with promotions and programs, policy and environmental changes alone may not lead to sustainable community change, and often require integrated promotions and programs for improved health outcomes.
-These strategies typically lead to longer-term impacts and can be initially implemented as pilot projects, which are valuable for testing new procedures or projects on a small scale.
+A focus on policies and environments is a long-term strategy to support individuals’ personal choices by ensuring that communities are places where healthy behaviors are convenient, routine, and safe.
+Policy strategies influence government ordinances, regulations, and protocols.
+Changes in informal policies, like organizational practices, processes, or protocols, are also critical for lasting impact.
+Environmental strategies strive to make the physical spaces in our organizations, public places.
+They are often integrated with promotions and programs to improve health outcomes.
+Policy and environmental change strategies typically lead to longer-term impacts and can be initially implemented as pilot projects, which are valuable for testing new procedures or projects on a small scale.

 Systems Changes

-Strategies that emphasize changing larger systems can lead to sustainable impacts.
-When communities have an integrated web of supports—including mutually reinforcing policies, programs, environments, funding, and organizational practices—healthy change strategies are institutionalized.
-“Health in All Policies” is one systems approach for governments to address existing norms or establish new ones, and align indicators, accountability measures, and fiscal decisions around prioritizing the health of the community in everyday decisions.
+Strategies that emphasize changing larger systems can also lead to sustainable impacts.
+When communities have an integrated web of supports—including mutually reinforcing policies, environments, programs, funding, and organizational practices—healthy change strategies are institutionalized.
+“Health in All Policies” is one systems-level approach for governments to address existing norms or establish new ones, and to align indicators, accountability measures, and fiscal decisions to prioritize the health of the community in everyday decisions.

 PROGRESS Resources: